elinor-oren/DL4SN-e-nose/README.md

 ## Step 1 - Hardware (Schematic)
 - Use the TinyML shield
 - Replace the wires in the ribbon cable to align with the sensors
+- Plug the screen and sensor into the shield's designated I2C ports
+- Run the I2C test in `Enclosure` to see their respective addresses.
+You can change the sensor's address in the sketch if these conflict.

 ## Step 2 - Software
 - Download the required libraries from `Enclosure` and add them to your Arduino Libraries.